Rajpratik71/community-summits-wiki/New-York-2017.md

-Links to open space discussions from Seattle 2017.
+Links to open space discussions from NYC 2017.